bbearce/code-journal/docs/notes/data_science/Coursera/pytorch/1D_Tensors.md

  In this example, the tensor has 6 elements in it.
 As before, we can reshape the tensor using the view method as there is 6 elements in the original tensor.
 We pass 6 as the first argument to the view method for creating 6 rows and 1 as the second argument to create one column.
 Similarly, we could have used a minus 1 instead of 6.
 ![1D_Tensors10](Images/1D_Tensors10.png)

 It's not difficult to convert PyTorch tensors to NumPy arrays and Python lists and then convert them back.
 This gives PyTorch the ability to work within the Python ecosystem.
 Many Python libraries use NumPy arrays.
 Consider the following NumPy array.
-We can convert a NumPy array to a Torch tensor using the function fromNumPy.
-We can convert the Torch tensor back to NumPy arrays using the method NumPy.
-Let's represent NumPy array with a blue box and the Torch tensor with a red box, and back to NumPy with a green box.
-Back to NumPy points to the variable Torch tensor.
-The variable Torch tensor points to the variable NumPy array, therefore if you change the variable NumPy array, both Torch tensor and Back to NumPy will change.
+We can convert a NumPy array to a Torch tensor using the function from_numpy.
+We can convert the Torch tensor back to NumPy arrays using the method numpy.
+Let's represent NumPy array with a blue box and the Torch tensor with a red box, and back_to_numpy with a green box. back_to_numpy points to the variable Torch tensor.
+The variable Torch tensor points to the variable NumPy array, therefore if you change the variable NumPy array, both Torch tensor and back_to_numpy will change.
 You will see an example of this in the lab.
 ![1D_Tensors11](Images/1D_Tensors11.png)

  We can convert a Pandas series to a tensor in a similar manner.
 We simply use the attribute values to convert the series to a NumPy array.
 We then use the function fromNumPy to convert it to a tensor.